 Ongoing adverse circumstances do not normally constitute extenuating circumstances as they are not unforeseen and in some cases may be preventable.
-As such, it is unlikely that the Sub-board will be able to take action to mitigate such circumstances.
+As such, it is unlikely that the Extenuating Circumstances Committee will be able to take action to mitigate such circumstances.
 For further information, please read the Extenuating circumstances - Guidance for students.